pkarsy/NonVolatile/README.md

 - **You must declare them as global variables.** The eeprom location is determined at runtime.
 If they are local, they point to differnet EEPROM location every time.
 Declare all of them one after another, like the example above.
+And of course change the order only if you are going to reset the values
 - In contrast with normal global variables, they are not get 0 at boot.
 This is the purpose of their existence.
 - In contrast with avr-libc EEMEM variables they are not updated with